Khorasan wheat: Taxonomy

-Origins
+History

-The grain is named after the Khorasan region—a historical area of ancient Persia which includes Khorasan Province of Iran, parts of Turkmenistan, Afghanistan, and Central Asia.
+The grain is named after Khorasan—a historical region of the eastern Iranian plateau which includes Afghanistan, the modern provinces of North, South, and Razavi Khorasan (unified as Khorasan Province until 2004) in the Islamic Republic of Iran, parts of Turkmenistanand Central Asia.
 Ancient grains like Khorasan wheat were likely cultivated in or traded through this region, which was a significant part of the Silk Road.

-The modern story of Khorasan wheat involves its rediscovery in the 20th century in the U.S. and Canada.
-The name was chosen to evoke its ancient, Middle Eastern roots.
-It is grown commercially in North America where it was trademarked as Kamut in an effort to preserve its purity amid other regionally established wheat varieties.

-Distribution

-With only 16000 acre cultivated worldwide, Khorasan wheat does not play an important role in the world food system.
-By capturing this niche market, Khorasan wheat counterbalances its weak agronomic traits.
+In the modern awareness and market for Khorasan wheat involves its rediscovery and import to the United States in the mid-20th century, where it was cultivated by Montana wheat and cattle farmer T. Mack Quinn and his son Bob, then an agricultural scientist at the University of California, Davis.
+The younger Quinn started a company, Kamut International, and trademarked "Kamut" as a particular branding of Khorasan wheat with organic cultivation requirements.

-Cultivation
+Cultivation and distribution

+Khorasan wheat is a minor component of the global ancient grains market, with estimates ranging from 35,000 to 100,000 acres over the last decade, mostly grown in Montana and Canada under licensing with Kamut International.
+It is also grown to a lesser extent in Italy, where the bulk of the global market resides.

 The cultivation practices are quite similar to other wheat species, especially durum.
-As most of the Khorasan wheat is organically produced, the nutrient supply (especially nitrogen) should be granted by using an appropriate crop rotation, such as previous pasture legumes.
-The nutritional content of Khorasan wheat is the most important characteristic of this crop and the reason why it is cultivated.
-Therefore, the nutrition supply is one of the critical aspects of this production.
+As most of the Khorasan wheat is organically produced, the nutrient supply (especially nitrogen) is supplied mainly by crop rotation, such as previous pasture legumes.

 Harvest in general follows the same procedure as in the other wheat species.
-As soon as the grains are mature, a combine harvester threshes the Khorasan wheat.
-But contrary to common wheat, the seeds of Khorasan wheat are very brittle and crack in half very easily, which leads to a necessarily more gentle harvest and post-harvest treatment.
+Contrary to common wheat, khorasan wheat seeds are very brittle and crack in half very easily, which leads to a necessarily more gentle harvest and post-harvest treatment.

 Requirements for climate and soil

-A temperate continental climate with cold nights in the early spring (see vernalisation), low to moderate precipitation rates (500–1,000 mm per year), and a sunny warm summer for optimal ripening are therefore the typical preferred climatic conditions of Khorasan wheat.
+A temperate continental climate with cold nights in the early spring (see vernalisation), low to moderate precipitation rates (0.5 to 1m per year), and a warm summer for optimal ripening are the preferred climatic conditions of khorasan wheat.
 These conditions are very similar to those of durum wheat, which originates in the same region.
-But, because breeding efforts for Khorasan wheat have been very sparse (see chapter below), its adaptation to other climatic conditions is still limited.

-Khorasan wheat is especially known for its drought tolerance, which is even better than that of durum wheat.
+But, because breeding efforts for khorasan wheat have been very sparse, its adaptation to other climatic conditions is still limited.
+It is especially known for its drought tolerance, which is even better than that of durum wheat.
 Too much precipitation, especially in the end of the season, can lead to dramatic disease problems.

-Soils typically used for Khorasan wheat are the same as for durum wheat: deep friable black clays with a certain water storing capacity, also known as vertisols.
+Soils typically used for khorasan wheat are the same as for durum wheat: deep friable black clays with a certain water storing capacity, also known as vertisols.